mandreobr/thesupplementpost/src/content/reviews/Men-Health/prostadine/what-is.md

         <td class="row-label">Official Site:</td>
         <td><a href="https://linkly.link/2LziG" class="text-primary hover:underline font-bold">Shop Now</a></td>
         <td><a href="https://linkly.link/2LziG" class="text-primary hover:underline font-bold">Shop Now</a></td>
-        <td class="best-value-col><a href="https://linkly.link/2LziG" class="text-primary hover:underline font-bold">Shop Now</a></td>
+        <td class="best-value-col"><a href="https://linkly.link/2LziG" class="text-primary hover:underline font-bold">Shop Now</a></td>
       </tr>
     </tbody>
   </table>
 </div>

 <p class="mt-6">
   Looking for the best deal?
-The 6-Bottle package provides the biggest savings — just $49 per bottle, plus Free U.S. Shipping.
+The 6-Bottle package gives you the biggest savings — just $49 per unit, which is 29% off the regular price.
+That’s a total saving of $120, plus Free U.S. Shipping — no wonder it’s the most popular choice!
 </p>

 <h2 id="where-to-buy">Where to Buy Prostadine and Guarantee</h2>

 <p>
-  Prostadine is sold exclusively on the official website to ensure authenticity, proper storage, and eligibility for refunds.
-No coupon code is required, and the manufacturer warns against Amazon, eBay, and other marketplaces due to counterfeits.
+  Prostadine is sold exclusively on the official website to ensure product authenticity, proper storage, and eligibility for refunds.
+No coupon code is required — the discount is applied automatically.
+The manufacturer explicitly warns against purchasing through Amazon, eBay, or marketplaces due to the presence of counterfeits.
 </p>

 <h2 id="who-is-prostadine-ideal-for">Who Is Prostadine Ideal For?</h2>